jwindgassen/UnrealYAML/README.md

 		- Simple scalar values, such as int, float, FString and FText
 		- `TMap` and `TArray`, and nested `USTRUCT`s
 		- Object references: `TSoftObjectPtr` and `TSubclassOf`
+		- Custom conversions for your own additional types.
+See `FYamlParseIntoOptions.TypeHandlers`.
 	- Configurable validation and detailed error reporting.
 See `FYamlParseIntoOptions` (only supported in C++ for now).
 		- Mark `USTRUCT` fields as being required in YAML when parsing.
 		- Fail if the incoming YAML node cannot be interpreted in to a corresponding Unreal type.